 - A Lizard Named "Liz": A red bird named Red.

 - Make Me Wanna Shout: In "Angry Birds 2", he gains the special ability to let loose a battle cry that topples pig buildings.

 - He has no special abilities, and is of average weight.
 This makes him usually the least useful bird for almost all situations.

-- So are all of the other birds, but episodes like "Off Duty" and "Tooth Royal" illustrate that Red is the most serious about the eggs' safety, while the others would rather goof off unless the eggs are actually threatened.
+- Papa Wolf: He's very protective of the eggs, to the point of going berserk over the slightest threat.
+So are all of the other birds, but episodes like "Off Duty" and "Tooth Royal" illustrate that Red is the most serious about the eggs' safety, while the others would rather goof off unless the eggs are actually threatened.

 - Sensitive Fowl and Manly Bird: Manly bird to Chuck's sensitive fowl.